GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

 fight (generic function with 5 methods)
 ```
 where `Union{Dog, Cat}` is a **union type**.
 It is a type that can be either `Dog` or `Cat`.
+`Union` types are not concrete since they do not have a fixed memory layout, meanwhile, they can not be subtyped!
 Here, we defined 5 methods for the function `fight`.
 However, defining too many methods for the same function can be dangerous.
 You need to be careful about the ambiguity error!